Japan central bank issues rare apology over remark about Hitler

-TOKYO Japan's central bank issued a rare apology on Friday over a board member's praise for Adolf Hitler's economic policies.
+TOKYO (Reuters) - Japan's central bank issued a rare apology on Friday over a board member's praise for Adolf Hitler's economic policies.

 Yutaka Harada, a member of the board of the Bank of Japan, told a seminar on Thursday Hitler's economic policies had been "appropriate" and "wonderful" but had enabled the Nazi dictator to do "horrible" things to the world.